DoubleDeez/MDFramework/README.md

 * Submit a pull request that improves documentation or fixes an issue

 # TODO
-* Enable only specific instances of profile logging (rather than the entire system on/off)
 * Optimizations
     * MDReplicated should frame-slice over a set amount of frames rather than sending every frame
     * Add interpolation to relevant MDReplicated values (floats, Vectors, etc)